jpibarra1130/jpibarra1130.github.com/_posts/2014-06-01-Playing-around-with-Go.md

 2. Create DB migrations
 3. Map the db to structs
 4. Handle dependency management
-5. Test (which I am still figuring out as of writing)
+5. Testing (which I am still figuring out as of writing)

 It proved out to be quite simpler than I imagined.